 - Adjust oven rack to the medium position; heat oven to 200°F. Line a baking sheet with parchment paper.

-- Whip egg whites, vanilla and cream of tartar in a large bowl at medium-low speed until foamy (about 1 minute).
-Increase speed to medium high and whip until soft peaks form (about 1 minute).
-Gradually add the sugar and continue whipping until stiff peaks form (2-3 minutes).
+- Whip 4 large egg whites, ¾ teaspoon vanilla extract, and ¼ teaspoon cream of tartar in the bowl of a stand mixer or a large non-plastic bowl at medium-low speed until foamy (about 1 minute).
+Increase speed to medium-high and whip until soft peaks form (about 1 minute).
+Gradually add 1 cup sugar and continue whipping until stiff peaks form (2-3 minutes).

 - Scoop 6 mounds of meringue onto the baking sheet.
 Using a spoon, form each mound into a bowl shape.
 Bake meringues until they look dry, about 2 hours.
 Turn off oven but keep the sheet in the oven until the meringues are completely hard, about 2 more hours.
 If not using right away, seal in an airtight container or bag and store at room temperature for up to 2 weeks.

-- Toss berries with sugar in a medium bowl.
+- Toss 1 ½ cup strawberries, 1 cup raspberries, and 1 cup blackberries with 1 Tablespoon sugar in a medium bowl.
 Let sit until juicy, about 10 minutes.

-- Whip cream, vanilla and sugar in a large bowl on medium high speed until soft peaks form.
+- Whip 1 cup whipping cream, 1 teaspoon vanilla extract, and 1 Tablespoon sugar in a large bowl on medium-high speed until soft peaks form.

 To assemble